moritz-konarski/AUCA/math/Research_Methods_Applied_Math-MAT370/latex/midterm_report/final_presentation/presentation.md

 ###

-- the problem itself is not important, it has no immediate applications
-- represents a class of iterative mappings that are interesting
 - it is simple to state but hard to prove
 - part of the difficulty comes from its pseudorandom nature of iterations of
-$T(x)$ $^{[3]}$
+$T(x)$
+- the problem itself is not really important, it has no immediate applications
+- represents a class of iterative mappings that are interesting $^{[3]}$

 ## History of the Collatz Conjecture

 ### Beginnings

+- named after Lothar Collatz who formulated similar problems in the 1930s
 - also known as Syracuse Problem, Hasse's Algorithm, Kakutani's Problem, and Ulam's Problem after other people that studied it
-- named after Lothar Collatz who formulated similar problems in the 1930s
 - academic publishing about it began in the 1970s $^{[3]}$

 ### Recent Developments